I am a mathematician who uses models to investigate the dynamics of communities and groups, in both ecological and social settings.

 Several of the projects I've worked on have involved transitions between competitive and cooperative dynamics or long-term changes in structure and process in complex communities.
 The thread that connects my research is my underlying interest in distributed governance: how to coexist to mutual benefit when control is not centralized but immanent throughout the community.

 I completed a Ph.D. in applied mathematics in 2003, focusing on evolution and ecology.

-I'm also the author of WorkingWiki, an extension to the widely-used MediaWiki software package that makes it into a platform for managing research data together with the software scripts that process the data, simulation software, the figures made from the software's output, and the papers that include the figures.
+I'm the author and maintainer of WorkingWiki, an extension to the widely-used MediaWiki software package that makes it into a platform for managing research data together with the software scripts that process the data, simulation software, the figures made from the software's output, and the papers that include the figures.

 When I get a chance I'm pursuing research on dynamics of collective decision making as well (see the project page), and continuing work on older projects.

 I'm posting updates in two different sections of this site:

 News and Research: updates for general consumption (visible in the right column of this page);

 Open Lab Notebook: more detail-oriented updates on ongoing projects.

 There is also RSS for daily work on my lab notebook wiki: